 “US Domestic Climate Policy,” Climate Policy, 2001 (with Henry Lee and Manik Roy).

 Managing Editor of book: Climate Change: Science, Strategies, and Solutions, Pew Center on Global Climate Change, Brill, 2001 and authored chapter on “Climate Change Legislation in the U.S.”

 “Jefferson Hazardous Waste Negotiation Game,” Harvard Negotiation Project, 1987 (with Larry Susskind).

 “Waste Wars: The Fight Over Hazardous Waste Importation,” Georgetown International Environmental Law Review, 1993.

 Georgetown Law students work with the Georgetown Climate Center every semester, producing important research for both the Center and states that are engaged in developing climate and energy policies.
-The Center's current research assistants are Anthony Moriello, Evan Shapiro, and John Michael Cummings.
 To learn more about the work of Georgetown Law students, click here.